-IAF pilot Wing Commander Abhinandan Varthaman returns home
+'Good to be back': IAF pilot Abhinandan Varthaman after release from Pak custody

 Addressing a public meeting in Kanyakumari, Prime Minister Narendra Modi said that "every Indian is proud that the brave Wing Commander Abhinandan is from Tamil Nadu."

 The IAF, in a joint briefing with the Indian Army and the Navy on Thursday, 28 February, said that it was happy about Abhinandan Varthaman's return from Pakistan.
-Pakistan Prime Minister Imran Khan had announced that Pakistan will release captured pilot as a "gesture of peace"
+Pakistan Prime Minister Imran Khan had announced that Pakistan will release captured pilot as a "gesture of peace".

+Tensions between India and Pakistan flared up after a suicide bomber killed 40 CRPF personnel in Kashmir on February 14 by Pakistan-based terror group Jaish-e-Mohammad.

+[Balakot air strikes: Pak accuses India of 'Eco Terrorism', to lodge UN complaint]